 Track and Field

-- OWU alumni experience direct connections between their undergraduate internships and other hands-on learning experiences and their success in launching their careers or earning acceptance to graduate and professional programs.
+- Ohio Wesleyan alumni see direct links between their undergraduate educations and OWU Connection experiences and their success in launching their careers or earning acceptance into graduate and professional programs.
 Read this for more details.

 - Mid ACT range: 22-28